Traceability

 Even though Product Segregation is the more accurate option, Mass Balance is less complex to implement, and brands might choose to use both models, depending on their ambitions.
 For more specific product claims such as “this product contains 40% recycled material”, you want to ensure that the content of that particular product is exactly 40% recycled material.
 Using Mass Balance, you would only be able to claim something along the lines of “This brand uses 40% materials from recycled sources.”

-To achieve Material Traceability, brands must collaborate with suppliers to document all of the materials that go into a product through the manufacturing process, along with reports and declarations that substantiate claims at each step.
+To achieve Materials Traceability, brands must collaborate with suppliers to document all of the materials that go into a product through the manufacturing process.
+This means reports and declarations that substantiate claims at each step to show traceability of materials.

 For example, if you want to make a material-specific claim related to leather, saying “This product uses leather that is chrome-free” the leather tanner must provide a facility certificate confirming that they are not using chrome, as well as a quality report for the batch of leather getting shipped downstream which confirms that the leather is chrome-free.
 This must be linked with the finished product to make the claim.
 To achieve this, downstream suppliers should record the usage of the specific chrome-free leather at every step till the finished product.